Showgirl shortcut: Keep your wig on

 - Side hair combs (affiliate link): If you are not adding hair combs to your wig cap, they could slip and defeat the entire purpose of having a wig cap on in the first place.
 (Get Goody brand.
 The plastic doesn’t break as easily as Scünci brand)

 - Snap Clips (affiliate link): they keep your wig cap “closed” so that you have a smoother profile on your head under your wig.

 - Buns or ponytails: Having a low bun or multiple mini ponies at the bars of your hair creates more anchors for your wig to fit around and for you to pin into.

 I almost forgot!
 The key to keeping those wigs on is to create a way for it to anchor to the front and the back of your head.
 By wearing a pony or a bun, you have the backside covered.
-But to continue to work that hairography, you need to anchor the front.
-My secret?
+In order to continue to work that hairography, you need to anchor the front.
+Want to know my secret?